OPEN THE DOORS !

 Human beings are not bargaining chips.

-* Additional information: 1,027 prisoners were released in 2011, including most of the women detained then, and 78 of the 104 among the longest-serving prisoners were released in 2013, leaving the last scheduled group of 26 behind bars.
+* Additional information: In exchange for the liberation of Gilad Shalit, 1,027 prisoners were released in 2011, including most of the women detained then, and 78 of the 104 among the longest-serving prisoners were released in 2013, leaving the last scheduled group of 26 behind bars.

-Since the attacks known as 'the Facebook Intifada' there has been a surge in the number of prisoners, from around 5,000 to over 6,000.
-There were, as of January 31, 2016, 46 women (instead of 18 nine months before) and 406 minors detained (instead of 182), as well as 568 administrative detainees (instead of 412), including over a dozen Members of Parliament.
+Since the attacks known as 'the Facebook Intifada' there has been a surge in the number of prisoners, from around 5,000 to some 6,000.

 When this Campaign started in the spring of 2008, the number of prisoners was close to 9,000.
 As the situation in blockaded Gaza has only worsened in time, the decision was taken in Brussels, in July 2014, to keep the original wording of the Campaign, as conceived in 2008 after the Gaza-Egypt Border Breach.
-It became evident in the winter of 2015-2016 that the wording of the second sentence had to be changed, to include all forms of attacks by Palestinians against Israelis.
+It became evident in the winter of 2015-2016 that the wording of the second sentence had to be changed, the word "rocket" had to be removed, to include all forms of attacks by Palestinians against Israelis.
 The processing to all the signatories is ongoing.
-Most of the signatories gave their support between 2008 and 2013.
+Most of the signatories gave their support between 2008 and 2014.

 Italy: Marco Affronte, Daniela Aiuto, Laura Agea, Tiziana Beghin, Brando Benifei, Renata Briano, Fabio Massimo Castaldo, Sergio Cofferati, Ignazio Corrao, Silvia Costa, Andrea Cozzolino, Rosa D'Amato, Paolo De Castro, Eleonora Evi, Laura Ferrara, Lorenzo Fontana, Michela Giuffrida, Roberto Gualtieri, Giulia Moi, Pier Antonio Panzeri, Massimo Paolucci, Piernicola Pedicini, Elly Schlein, Renato Soru, Barbara Spinelli, Dario Tamburrano, Patrizia Toia, Marco Valli, Marco Zanni, Marco Zullo